58%

 Institutions & Energy Policy

 The Government does not have a specific entity to control the energy sector.
-The responsibility for the regulation of the electricity and gas sectors is shared between several departments: the Commerce and Economic Development Bureau, the Electrical and Mechanical Services Department (and in particular the Gas Standards Office), the Treasury, and the Environmental Protection Department.
+The responsibility for the regulation of the electricity and gas sectors is shared between several departments: the Commerce and Economic Development Bureau, the Electrical and Mechanical Services Department (in particular the Gas Standards Office), the Treasury, and the Environmental Protection Department.

 Energy Companies